 - Combine it with

-for sophisticated form control.
+$interactiveand$editmodefor sophisticated form control.

 Conclusion

-statement is a fundamental tool for any developer aiming to create dynamic and user-friendly applications.
+The Uniface show statement is a fundamental tool for any developer aiming to create dynamic and user-friendly applications.
 Its ability to refresh the UI in real-time without halting code execution opens up a world of possibilities for progress indicators, live data updates, and interactive experiences.
-Master show
+Master show, and you’ll significantly enhance the responsiveness and perceived quality of your Uniface applications.

 Happy coding!